Dromaeschna weiskei

 Dromaeschna weiskei is a species of dragonfly in the family Aeshnidae, known as an ochre-tipped darner.
 It inhabits streams in coastal rainforests of north-eastern Queensland, Australia.

 Dromaeschna weiskei is a large black dragonfly with pale green markings and an orange-red tip to its tail.

 Taxonomy

 The Australian Faunal Directory no longer considers Dromaeschna to be a distinct genus, and Dromaeschna weiskei now has the name, Austroaeschna weiskei.

 However, World Odonata List uses the name Dromaeschna weiskei.

+Etymology

+The genus name Dromaeschna is derived from the Greek δρόμος (dromos, "running" or "course"), combined with -aeschna, a suffix commonly used for dragonflies associated with the Aeshna group.
+The reason for the application of the name is unknown.

+In 1908, Friedrich Förster named this species weiskei, an eponym honouring its collector, Emil Weiske (1867–1950).